nraghu99/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM in cell block 8

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I am doing sliding window search as part of findcars in cell  number 9. findcars function adapted from the lesson takes in the y and x start and stop position to search and the colorspace, hog channel, the trained classifier svc, scale , orientation, pixels per cell and cells per block

+It does color transformation, sclaes the imahge based on input, (sclaes less than 1 result in some many outliers as the image is tiny to produce distinguishable HOG)

+we then calculate the numnber of blocks and follow the cells to step (2 out of 8), so a overlap of 75%

+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
-![alt text][image3]
+![alt text][image8]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

+![alt text][image9]
+![alt text][image10]
+![alt text][image11]
+![alt text][image12]
+![alt text][image13]
-![alt text][image4]
+![alt text][image14]
 ---

 ### Video Implementation